 Trading For Trash is a spin-off from the current Social Media craze of “Paint & Hide Rocks” The popular hobby/sport of people placing personalized rocks along paths, trails, and public places.
-Painted Rocks to be found by others, then documented through Social Media such as the various Facebook Rocks Groups.
+Painted Rocks, that can be found by others, then documented through Social Media such as the various Facebook Rocks Groups.

 Subscribe to Our Email List